-- c.
-Historic Properties Affected.
-If the Corps finds that historic properties identified within the Planned Project APE may be affected, the eligibility and effects findings are submitted to the Planned Project Consulting Parties and SHPO, pursuant to Stipulation V.D. - D. Assessment of Adverse Effects - 1.
-No Adverse Effect - a.
-If the Corps, in consultation with the SHPO, has previously determined that all the historic properties in the Planned Project APE are solely eligible under NRHP Criterion D (as defined in Stipulation VII.E) and such historic properties can be avoided with the standard avoidance measures detailed in Stipulation VI., the Corps will make a determination of no adverse effect via standard avoidance measures.
-The Corps' Section 106 obligation is fulfilled under this PA with respect to that Planned Project(s).
-The Corps will document these actions in the PA annual report, pursuant to Stipulation XVII. - b.
-If the Corps PQS finds that the Planned Project(s) would result in no adverse effect, but, for historic properties that are only eligible under Criterion D the conditions of the no adverse effect deviate from the standard avoidance measures in Stipulation VI, the Corps shall submit its no adverse effect finding to the Planned Project Consulting Parties and SHPO, pursuant to 36 C.F.R. §§ 800.5(b) and 800.5(c) for thirty (30) days to review.
-The Corps may proceed after the close of the thirty (30)-day review period if the SHPO has agreed with the finding and no Planned Project Consulting Party has objected.
-The Corps' Section 106 obligation is fulfilled under this PA with respect to that Planned Project(s) and the Corps will document in the PA annual report, pursuant to Stipulation XVII. - i.
-If within the thirty (30)-day review period the SHPO or Planned Project Consulting Parties notifies the Corps in writing that it disagrees with the finding and specifies the reasons for the disagreement in the notification, the Corps shall consult with the objecting party, SHPO, and other appropriate Planned Project Consulting Parties to resolve the disagreement.
-If the objection is not resolved, the Corps will request the ACHP to review the finding pursuant to 36 C.F.R. § 800.5 (c)(3)(i) and (c)(3)(ii).
-The Corps shall also concurrently notify SHPO and Planned Project Consulting Parties that such a submission to ACHP has been made.
+1. No Adverse Effect

-- ii.
-If within the thirty (30)-day review period the ACHP provides the Corps with a written opinion objecting to the finding, the Corps shall proceed according to 36 C.F.R. § 800.5(c)(3)(ii). - iii.
-The Corps agrees to seek the concurrence from the Planned Project Consulting Parties.
-If any Planned Project Consulting Party disagrees with the finding, it may within the thirty (30)-day review specify the reasons for disagreeing with the finding and request the ACHP to review and object to the finding pursuant to 36 C.F.R. § 800.5(c)(2)(ii).
+- b.
+If the Corps finds that the Planned Project(s) will result in no adverse effect, and there are resources eligible under Criteria A-C or Criterion D but the standard avoidance measures in Stipulation VI do not apply, the Corps will submit its no adverse effect finding to the Planned Project Consulting Parties and SHPO, pursuant to 36 C.F.R. §§ 800.5(b) and 800.5(c) for thirty (30) days to review.
+If no objections are received, the Corps' Section 106 obligation will be fulfilled under this PA with respect to that Planned Project(s).
+The Corps will document in the PA annual report, pursuant to Stipulation XVII. - i.
+If within the thirty (30)-day review period the SHPO or Planned Project Consulting Parties notifies the Corps in writing that it objects with the finding and specifies the reasons for the objection in the notification, the Corps shall consult with the objecting party, SHPO, and other appropriate Planned Project Consulting Parties to resolve the disagreement.
+If the objection is not resolved, the Corps will request the ACHP to review the finding pursuant to 36 C.F.R. § 800.5 (c)(3) The Corps shall also concurrently notify SHPO and Planned Project Consulting Parties that such a submission to ACHP has been made. - ii.
+If within the thirty (30)-day review period the ACHP provides the Corps with a written opinion objecting to the finding, the Corps shall proceed according to 36 C.F.R. § 800.5(c)(3)(ii).